 “Playing Up” and “Playing Down” Policy

 LTRC Lacrosse does not promote players to play out of their designated age group.
-Any request to do so must have an exceptional circumstance that justifies a request to the commissioner and approval by the board.
+Any request to do so must have an exceptional circumstance that justifies a request to the commissioner and approval by the Board.
 Requests will be handled on a case by case basis.
-This is NOT a parental decision, but a board decision.
+This is NOT a parental decision, but a Board decision.

-US Lacrosse Position Statement:
+USA Lacrosse Position Statement:

-“Due to the increased potential for injury and lack of evidence supporting any benefit in the long-term development of a youth level player, US Lacrosse strongly discourages allowing children below 8th grade to “play-up”.
+“Due to the increased potential for injury and lack of evidence supporting any benefit in the long-term development of a youth level player, USA Lacrosse strongly discourages allowing children below 8th grade to “play-up”.

 Can my child request to play on the same team as their friends, or can I request teammates to facilitate car pooling?
 Can I request a coach that my child had previously?

 LTRC Lacrosse has nearly 1,000 participants in our growing lacrosse program.
 Our goal is to have fun, teach participants the game of lacrosse, inspire love of the game and to establish teams that are as close to equal in skill level as possible.
-As a result, we cannot always accept requests to be teamed with particular players, and/or coaches.
+As a result, we cannot accept requests to be with particular players, and/or coaches.
 Of course, a parent who coaches will have their own child on the team, and siblings who qualify to play in the same age group will be placed together (unless specifically requested otherwise).

 FOR THOSE NEW TO LACROSSE